jerryhgladinet/docs/admin/source/chapter03.rst

 ``Cluster Manager`` > ``Cluster Admin``

 Cluster Admin section is to change the properties of the default administrator and also to add additional people to be the cluster administrators.
-Access the Cluster Admin in the panel on the righ of your Tenant Dashboard or from the Cluster Control Panel view.
+Access the Cluster Admin in the panel on the right of your Tenant Dashboard or from the Cluster Control Panel view.

 .. figure:: _static/image_s4_4_00.png
     :align: center